 The commodity-flow method involves estimating values based on various measures of output.
-For example, the estimates of PCE for "Furnishings and durable household equipment" in benchmark years are based on data on manufacturers' shipments from the U.S. Census Bureau, and BEA adjusts the data for imports and exports.
+For example, the estimates of PCE for "Furnishings and durable household equipment" in benchmark years are based on data on manufacturers' shipments from the U.S. Census Bureau (Census), and BEA adjusts the data for imports and exports.
 In general, this method is used to derive estimates of various components of PCE, of equipment investment, and of the commodity detail for state and local government consumption expenditures and gross investment.
-Abbreviated forms of this method are used to prepare estimates of equipment investment for nonbenchmark years and for the current quarterly estimates.
+An abbreviated form of this method is used to prepare estimates of equipment investment in nonbenchmark years, and an even more abbreviated form is used to prepare the current quarterly estimates of equipment investment.

-The retail-control method uses retail sales data, primarily compiled by the Census Bureau, to estimate expenditures.
-It is used to prepare estimates of many subcomponents of PCE for durable and nondurable goods in nonbenchmark years.
-This method ensures that the growth rate for these subcomponents is the same rate as the "retail control" group, a measure based on the total sales of most kinds of businesses selling goods from the Census Bureau's monthly and annual retail trade surveys.
+The retail-control method uses retail sales data, usually compiled by Census, to estimate expenditures.6 It is used to prepare estimates of many components of PCE for durable and nondurable goods in nonbenchmark years.
+This method ensures that the growth rate for these components is the same rate as the "retail control" group, a measure based on the total sales of most kinds of businesses selling goods from Census' monthly and annual retail trade surveys.

 The perpetual-inventory method is used to derive estimates of fixed capital stock, which are used to estimate consumption of fixed capital-the economic depreciation of private and government fixed capital.
-This method is based on investment flows and a geometric depreciation formula.
+This method is based on investment flows and a geometric depreciation formula.7

 The fiscal year analysis method is used to estimate annual and quarterly estimates of consumption expenditures and gross investment by the federal government.
 The estimates of expenditures are calculated by program, that is, by activity for a single line item or for a group of line items in the Budget of the U.S. Government.
 For most programs, BEA adjusts budget outlays so that they conform to NIPA concepts and definitions and classifies the expenditures in the appropriate NIPA category, such as current transfer payments or interest payments, with nondefense consumption expenditures and gross investment determined residually.
-When a fiscal year analysis is completed, the detailed array of NIPA expenditures by program and by type of expenditure provides a set of control totals for the quarterly estimates.
+When a fiscal year analysis is completed, the detailed array of NIPA expenditures by program and by type of expenditure provides a set of control totals for the quarterly estimates.8